Close

 TRACK RECORD

 The profitability of our existing business remains at the heart of our business model.
-We have delivered positive group commercial cash generation of £29.2m for the six months ended 30 June 2024.
+We have delivered positive Cash Generation of £37m for the six months ended 30 June 2025.

 ACQUIRE LIFE & PENSIONS BUSINESSES